kube-burner/kube-burner/docs/reference/configuration.md

 !!! info
     Find more info about the waiters implementation in the `pkg/burner/waiters.go` file

-### SharingNamespacesCount
+### repeatEveryNIterations

-The `SharingNamespacesCount` parameter controls how many namespaces share a single instance of a cluster-scoped object.
-This is useful for cluster-scoped objects (like `ClusterRoles` or `PersistentVolume`) that should be shared across multiple namespaces.
+The `repeatEveryNIterations` parameter controls how often an object is created - once per N iterations instead of every iteration.
+This is useful for objects (cluster-scoped or namespaced) that should be shared across multiple iterations.

-Without this, each iteration creates a namespace and a cluster-scoped resource.
-Thus we have one-to-one mapping for the namespace and cluster-scoped resource i.e a cluster-scoped resource is not shared across the namespaces.
-When SharingNamespacesCount is set for a cluster-scoped resource, an iteration creates a namespace, skips creating cluster-scoped resource if it is created in the previous iterations and then the namespace scoped object templates in that iteration has to use the corresponding previously created cluster-scoped resource, resulting the sharing of the cluster-scoped resource.
+Without this, each iteration creates every object.
+With `repeatEveryNIterations` set, an object is created only when the iteration number is a multiple of N. Other iterations skip creating that object and can reference the previously created one.

-As some iterations skip creating the cluster scoped resource, next iterations need to adjust the .Iteration var while passing to the template.
-For example, in the below table, iteration 1 skips creating ClusterRole and then in iteration 2 adjusts the .Iteration to 1 so that clusterrole-{.Iteration} will be rendered as clusterrole-1
+As some iterations skip creating the object, the `.Iteration` template variable is adjusted accordingly.
+For example, with `repeatEveryNIterations: 2`, iteration 1 skips creating the object and uses `.Iteration = 0`, so `clusterrole-{{.Iteration}}` renders as `clusterrole-0`.

-The main intention of bringing this feature is to fit cluster-scoped object and the namespaces when shared into a sing job, so that churn and incremental features work. kube-burner adjusts churn boundaries and churn starting iterations according to the mapping between the cluster scoped resource and namespaces.
+This feature enables sharing objects across iterations within a single job, allowing churn and incremental features to work correctly. kube-burner adjusts churn boundaries and starting iterations according to the repeat interval.

-Below table illustrates what kube-burner does in each iteration to create ClusterRole (cluster-scoped object) and RoleBinding, when a ClusterRole is shared among 2 RoleBinding (or namepsaces).
+Below table illustrates what kube-burner does in each iteration to create ClusterRole and RoleBinding, when a ClusterRole is shared among 2 RoleBindings.

-With SharingNamespacesCount: 2 set for ClusterRole (a cluster scoped object) and jobIterations: 10:
+With repeatEveryNIterations: 2 set for ClusterRole and jobIterations: 10:

 | Iteration | Namespace | ClusterRole Created | RoleBinding Created |
 |--------------|---------------------------------------------------------|---------|---------|